Activism: Economic activism

 Economic activism involves using the economic power of government, consumers, and businesses for social and economic policy change.
-Both conservative and liberal groups use economic activism to as a form of pressure to influence companies and organizations to oppose or support particular political, religious, or social values and behaviors.
+Both conservative and liberal groups use economic activism as a form of pressure to influence companies and organizations to oppose or support particular political, religious, or social values and behaviors.
 This may be done through ethical consumerism to reinforce "good" behavior and support companies one would like to succeed, or through boycott or divestment to penalize "bad" behavior and pressure companies to change or go out of business.

 Brand activism is the type of activism in which business plays a leading role in the processes of social change.
 Applying brand activism, businesses show concern for the communities they serve, and their economic, social, and environmental problems, which allows businesses to build sustainable and long-term relationships with the customers and prospects.
 Kotler and Sarkar defined the phenomenon as an attempt by firms to solve the global problems its future customers and employees care about.

 Consumer activism consists of activism carried out on behalf of consumers for consumer protection or by consumers themselves.
 For instance, activists in the free produce movement of the late 1700s protested against slavery by boycotting goods produced with slave labor.
 Today, vegetarianism, veganism, and freeganism are all forms of consumer activism which boycott certain types of products.
 Other examples of consumer activism include simple living, a minimalist lifestyle intended to reduce materialism and conspicuous consumption, and tax resistance, a form of direct action and civil disobedience in opposition to the government that is imposing the tax, to government policy, or as opposition to taxation in itself.

 Shareholder activism involves shareholders using an equity stake in a corporation to put pressure on its management.
 The goals of activist shareholders range from financial (increase of shareholder value through changes in corporate policy, financing structure, cost cutting, etc.) to non-financial (disinvestment from particular countries, adoption of environmentally friendly policies, etc.).